How to Get a UX Internship: Hiring Tips for Employers 2025

 UX internship: The beginning

-You've probably done your research on hiring UX talent in Asian countries like Singapore can be a pain especially when universities don't teach the user experience or user interfaces design in much detail.
+You’ve probably done your research on hiring UX talent in Singapore can be a pain especially when universities don’t teach user experience or user interfaces design in much detail.

-There are all sorts of titles for UX-related job opportunities - UI/UX Designer, UX Designer, Web Designer, Product Design Specialist - the possibilities are endless across the 400,000 UX Design positions in the marketplace today!
+There are many many titles for UX related job opportunities - UI/UX Designer, UX Designer, Web Designer, Product Design Specialist - the list goes on and on across the 400,000 UX Design jobs in the market today, including many internship opportunities!

-How are you going to start hiring for a UX intern?
+How do you start hiring for a UX intern?

 Let me break it down for you.